openstack/devstack/doc/source/plugins.rst

   default value only if the variable is unset or empty; e.g. in bash syntax ``FOO=${FOO:-default}``.

 - ``plugin.sh`` - the actual plugin.
-It will be executed by devstack during it's run.
-The run order will be done in the registration order for these plugins, and will occur immediately after all in tree extras.d dispatch at the phase in question.
-The plugin.sh looks like the extras.d dispatcher above.
+It is executed by devstack at well defined points during a ``stack.sh`` run.
+The plugin.sh internal structure is discussed bellow.

 Plugins are registered by adding the following to the localrc section of ``local.conf``.